Commencement 2015 Information

 CAP & GOWN (COMMENCEMENT REGALIA)

-A black gown & cap with a tassel (school colors) is required for all graduates.
-The cap and gown will be available for purchase at our campus bookstore located on the 5th floor after May 1, 2015.
-The regalia purchase is $37.99, which includes the cap, gown, and tassel.
-The cap, gown and tassel set that you purchase is yours to keep; it is not a rental.
+A black gown & cap with a tassel is required for all graduates.
+The cap and gown will be available for purchase at our campus bookstore located on the 5th floor after April 20, 2015.
+The regalia purchase is $42 + tax, which includes the cap, gown, tassel and courtesy 5-pack of Announcements.
+At the commencement ceremony graduates will also receive a BCC Diploma Cover and BCC Zipper Pull.
+The regalia set that you purchase is yours to keep; it is not a rental.
 Since there are no dressing rooms at Zellerbach, you are encouraged to arrive in your cap and gown.

 Honor Students: If you are an academic honor student, your honor cord will be included in your cap & gown set.
 Please refer to the section of this letter regarding “honors at graduation” to see if you are eligible to receive the honor cord (Honors pertains only to Associate Degree candidates).
 Your name will be on an honors list at the bookstore.